 BIOS setting Meaning Setting options Effect Primary IDE slave The drive in the system that is connected to the IDE primary slave port is configured here.
 Enter Opens the submenu See "Primary IDE slave", on page 94 Secondary IDE Master The drive in the system that is connected to the IDE secondary master port is configured here.
 Enter Opens the submenu Secondary IDE Slave The drive in the system that is connected to the IDE secondary slave port is configured here.
 Enter Opens the submenu Third IDE Master 3) The drive in the system that is connected to the IDE third master port is configured here.
 Enter Opens the submenu Third IDE Slave 4) The drive in the system that is connected to the IDE third slave port is configured here.
 Enter Opens the submenu Hard disk write Write protection for the hard drive can be Disabled Disables this function. protect enabled/disabled here.
 Enabled Enables this function.
 PATA Detect Time Out (Sec) Configuring the time overrun limit value for the PATA device identification.
 0, 5, 10, 15, 20, 25, 30, 35 Value set manually.
 SATA Detect Time Out (Sec) Configuring the time overrun limit value for the SATA device identification.
 0, 1, 2, 3, 5, 10, 15, 30 Value set manually.
-ATA(PI) 80Pin Cable Detection Detects whether an 80 pin cable is connected to the drive, the controller or to Host & device Using both IDE controllers (motherboard, disk drive). both.
+ATA(PI) 80Pin Cable Detection Host & device Using both IDE controllers (motherboard, disk drive).
 Host IDE controller motherboard used.
-Information: Device IDE disk drive controller used.
+Device IDE disk drive controller used.
 This option is not available on the PPC725 CPU board.
 Therefore this setting is not relevant.